 Val Saint Lambert Swan Table Lamp

-Materials: Crystal hand blown bio-morph green and clear glass.
+Materials: Crystal hand blown bio-morph green and clear glass base.
 Chromed metal (iron) top.
 Conical folded fabric lampshade with a ribbed design.
 Bakelite E27 socket.

 Total Height: 48 cm / 18.89”